 “Don’t get me wrong” she says.
-“There is a portion of the skincare industry that manufactures personal care products that are effective.
+“There is a portion of the skincare industry that manufactures effective personal care products.
 These products truly benefit consumers’ health and well-being.
 Unfortunately, the good actors are drowned out by the marketing frenzy created by the “beauty” industry as a whole.”

-Dr. Frey states that the cosmetic industry, currently valued at 500 billion dollars and growing, withholds important information from the consumer, promises eternal youth and offers unproven solutions to skin health.
-In fact, much of the industry makes “deceptive claims that neither science or personal experience can validate”.
+Dr. Frey states that the cosmetic industry, currently valued at 500 billion dollars and growing, withholds important information from the consumer, promises eternal youth, and offers unproven solutions to skin health.
+In fact, much of the industry makes “deceptive claims that neither science nor personal experience can validate”.

 We know science can validate the health benefits of moisturizing the skin.
-For example, many skin conditions, such as acne, eczema and psoriasis, improve with the use of moisturizers.
-But choosing between products that improve skin hydration and those that do not is not easy.
+For example, many skin conditions, such as acne, eczema, and psoriasis, improve with the use of moisturizers.
+But choosing between products that improve skin hydration and those that do not isn’t easy.
 How does the average consumer know which product actually works?

 Unfortunately, research does not back up other claims made on skin care product labels.
 Advertisements boldly claim their product will eliminate wrinkles, fade age spots, and make your skin look younger and brighter.
 In Dr. Frey’s opinion, this type of marketing is unethical and exploits consumers.

 Adding to the confusion are deceptive repackaging practices.
-According to Dr. Frey, cosmetic companies sometimes repackage inexpensive and commonly used moisturizing lotions in small tubes, then sell as expensive hand creams.
-The products contain the exact same ingredients, just the marketing is different.
+According to Dr. Frey, cosmetic companies sometimes repackage inexpensive and commonly used moisturizing lotions in small tubes, then sell them as expensive hand creams.
+The products contain the exact same ingredients, but the marketing is different.

 Eye creams are just moisturizers and the skin around your eyes is no different than that on your cheekbone.
 As per Dr. Frey, under a microscope, samples from each area when compared look the same to a dermatologist.
 Are eye creams really needed?

-Don’t you love when manufacturers proclaim to be “green”, but sell products with unnecessary and often nonbiodegradable plastic packages?
-I will believe these companies are truly concerned about sustainability and climate change when they become more responsible with their packaging.
+Don’t you love when manufacturers claim they are “green”, but sell products with unnecessary and often non-biodegradable plastic packages?
+I believe these companies are truly concerned about sustainability and climate change when they become more responsible with their packaging.
 For now, labeling products as “good for the planet” is just another marketing strategy.

 Dr. Frey works tirelessly to provide consumers with factual information to help them choose skin care products wisely.
 Her website, fryface.com, is a free science-based skincare information website created to make selecting products easy.